Julianne Hough To Star In ‘Bigger,’ Focusing On Career, Not Returning To ‘DWTS’

 So excited for Bigger’s U.S. Premiere TOMORROW!!
 We started filming nearly a year ago and I couldn’t be more excited to see it on the BIG screen. ????
 I feel such gratitude for the opportunity to play someone who I can relate to and who advocated such an important message of body positivity and living a healthy lifestyle.
 See it IN THEATERS OCT.12!!!! ????????️♂️ #bettyweider

 In her Instagram post, we see Hough as Weider with long blond locks, a fit physique, and a vintage green, blue, and purple bikini.
-She stands next to body builder Calum Von Mogur, who plays Arnold Schwarzenegger in the film.
-Schwarzenegger was a major body builder before becoming a film star and the Governor of California.
-He even won the Mr. Universe pageant a whopping four times!
+She stands next to bodybuilder Calum Von Moger, who plays Arnold Schwarzenegger in the film.
+Schwarzenegger was a major bodybuilder before becoming a film star and the governor of California.
+He even won the Mr. Universe pageant a whopping four times.

-In addition to some celebrities of the body building world, the cast will also include Tyler Hoechlin, Robert Forster, Kevin Durand, Aneurin Barnard, Victoria Justice, Colton Haynes, and Tom Arnold.
+In addition to some celebrities of the bodybuilding world, the cast will also include Tyler Hoechlin, Robert Forster, Kevin Durand, Aneurin Barnard, Victoria Justice, Colton Haynes, and Tom Arnold.

-Its U.S. Premiere will take place in Las Vegas on September 13th in order to coincide with the annual Mr. Olympia competition, a body building contest created originally by the Weider brothers, according to The Deadline.
-It will be released on a wider scale to theaters on October 12th.
+Its U.S. premiere will take place in Las Vegas on September 13 in order to coincide with the annual Mr. Olympia competition, a bodybuilding contest created originally by the Weider brothers, according to Deadline.
+It will be released on a wider scale to theaters on October 12.